 The church offers a variety of weekly activities at the nearby Mayflower Hall, including a toddler group, badminton club and a Tuesday coffee morning with a mini-market.

-Revival Church is part of the Christian Growth International network of churches and meets on Sunday mornings at The Billericay School, off Laindon Road.
+Revival Church is part of the Skylark International network of churches and meets on Sunday mornings at The Billericay School, off Laindon Road.

 Revival Church Billericay has at its heart a desire to see people experience God’s love and power and for them to be effective carriers of this abundant life into their spheres of influence.